eatdust/wipistepper/README.md

-The method *motor.pwmrun_while()* does exactly the same using the PWM of the RPI, clock frequency can go up to a few MHz and you can easily reach more than 1000 rpm, provided your stepper keeps it torque at high speed.
+The method *motor.pwmrun_while()* does exactly the same using the PWM of the RPI, clock frequency can go up to a few MHz and you can easily reach more than 1000 rpm, provided your stepper keeps its torque at high speed.
 To understand the RPI's PWM, have a look to the [wiringpi doc](http://wiringpi.com/reference/raspberry-pi-specifics/).